 When Should I Fertilize My Lawn in Kansas City?

-mom and daughter playing in healthy green lawn
+mom and daughter outside in grass

 The best time to fertilize your lawn in Kansas City depends on the type of grass you have.
 If you have cool-season grass like Kentucky bluegrass, fescue, or rye, you should fertilize in the fall and spring.
 In the fall, fertilize your lawn around September or October.
 This will help your grass store energy and nutrients to survive the winter.
 In the spring, fertilize around April or May when the grass begins to grow again.